rbisdorff/Digraph3/docSphinx/tutorial.rst

         (['D', 'I', 'E', 'A', 'D'], frozenset({'D', 'E', 'I', 'A'})), (['D', 'I', 'B', 'A', 'D'], frozenset({'D', 'B', 'I', 'A'}))]

 We see three intersection cycles of length 4, which is impossible to occurr on the linear time line.
 Obviously one professor lied!
-And it is *D* ; if we put to doubt the testimony that he saw *A*, we obtain indeed a triangulated graph:
+And it is *D* ; if we put to doubt the testimony that he indeed saw *A*, we obtain a correctly triangulated graph:
 	>>> g.setEdgeValue( ('D','A'), 0)
 	>>> g.showShort()
 	*---- short description of the graph ----*